 UC Gen-1 Program Coordinator Christina Black states that programs like Gen-1 are needed at universities across the nation.
 “With the ever-increasing enrollment of first-gen students in college, universities need to respond to this profound need for student support” (Black).
 This is what the Gen-1 Program has set out to do – to support.
-When asked what is one of the most helpful aspects of Gen-1, UC Sophomore and Gen-1 student Kayla Kendrick states, “Cheaper housing”.
+When asked what is one of the most helpful aspects of Gen-1, UC Sophomore and Gen-1 student Kayla Kendrick states simply, “Cheaper housing”.
 Housing is actually one of the most important parts of the program.
-Currently, Gen-1 occupies two buildings of the Stratford Heights dorm complex on the University’s campus.
+Gen-1 currently occupies two buildings of the Stratford Heights dorm complex on the University’s campus.
 All of the freshmen that enter the Gen-1 Program are mandated to live in the Gen-1 dorms for two reasons.
-First, because it has been proven that students who live on campus perform better academically and are more likely to get involved in activities and organizations on campus due, merely, to proximity to the university at all times of the day.
-Secondly, because it allows the incoming cohort to create bonds and form an academic support group among themselves.
+First, because according to University of Cincinnati Housing, “students residing on campus do better academically and are more likely to graduate.”
+This concept is on par with Gen-1’s most important goal - to graduate all of its students.
+Secondly, because living on campus allows the incoming cohort to create bonds and form an academic support group among themselves.
 The freshmen have study tables every Tuesday and Thursday and often go beyond these two structured days to do their own studying amongst themselves.
 In regards to what Kendrick stated about the pricing of living on campus with Gen-1, room and board is offered to these students at a decreased rate – up to 50% of housing and 100% of the unlimited meal plan are covered by Program funding.
 The coordinators are aware that the majority of first-generation students cannot afford to live in an on-campus dorm, especially not the second-most expensive one at the University of Cincinnati, so they provide this financial support to their students.
+This lower cost housing further deepens the sense of community between these students because they all know that everyone is in a similar financial situation.
+This commonality makes the students feel more comfortable around each other, which makes the bonds even stronger.

 Support of this kind is necessary to the retention of the individuals within this discourse community.
 First-generation students face a world of problems different than the average second or third generation student.
-A lot of the times, first-gen students do not come from the ideal background, due to a lower standard of life because of their parents’ low-paying jobs.
-With that being said, the motivating factors for attending college are different between these populations.
-In a research study documented in College Student Journal called What Are The Motivational Factors of First-Generation Minority College Students Who Overcome Their Family Histories to Pursue Higher Education, it was evident that these students attended college for a better life than what they had experienced growing up.
+A lot of the times, first-gen students do not come from the ideal background, partially because of their parents’ low-paying jobs.
+The motivating factors for attending college are, therefore, much different between these populations.
+In a research study documented in College Student Journal called “What Are The Motivational Factors of First-Generation Minority College Students Who Overcome Their Family Histories to Pursue Higher Education”, it was evident that these students attend college for a better life than what they experienced growing up.
 One woman noted, “I saw my only other avenues as babies, welfare and continuing to live in the projects.
 I wouldn't live the way my mother did, working two jobs.
 She worked hard in a Laundromat.
 I knew if I ever wanted to change my life, it would be through education.
 There was no way I was not going to do this!”
 (Blackwell).
 College is viewed as a ticket out of poor circumstances due to the adapted mentality of “I need to be better off than my parents were”.